wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 = vCita Contact Form Version 3.0 =
  * A new plugin management screen
  * All widgets editing can now be done directly from WordPress
- * Fix to Contact Sidebar disconnecion issue
+ * Fix to Contact Sidebar disconnection issue
  * New contact form color themes options

 = vCita Contact Form Version 2.1.3 =
- * Contact form fully integrats with facebook pages
+ * Contact form fully integrates with Facebook pages
  * More payments options
  * Removed 24 hours scheduling notification
  * Full Spanish support
  * Contact form FAQ and tips enhancements

 = vCita Contact Form Version 2.1.2 =
- * Customized contact form fields and labels
+ * Customised contact form fields and labels
  * Add as many form fields as desired
  * Created contact form labels in any language!
- * Customized contact form style, shape and colors
+ * Customised contact form style, shape and colors
  * All clients' details are available
  * Add Watermarks to specific fields
  * More contact from styles